neepunkumar/Deep-Learning-Project/README.md

 ---

 ## Submission Guidelines
-Submit the following files:
+Uploaded the following files:
 - Completed Jupyter notebook(s) (`.ipynb`).
 - HTML version of the notebook(s).
-- Predictions CSV file for Kaggle leaderboard submission.

-**Ensure that all outputs are displayed in the HTML files, including graphs and metrics.**
+**Ensured that all outputs are displayed in the HTML files, including graphs and metrics.**

 ---